erkexzcx/Lithuanian-dictionary-generator/README.md

 # Lithuanian dictionary generator

-Lithuanian dictionary generator is a tool designed to generate passwords list (dictionary), which is used for cracking common Lithuanian passwords.
+Lithuanian dictionary generator is a tool designed to generate password-like words dictionary, which is used for cracking common Lithuanian passwords.
 In order to generate such dictionary, you need to get a list of simple basic Lithuanian words in a form of text file.

 __DISCLAIMER__: I take no responsibility for any misuse of this application.
 It was created only for penetration testing and nothing else.